Edragon/edragon.github.io/Shipment-dat/Shipment-DAT.md

 - **Brazil, Chile, Argentina, South Africa**, customers please MUST provide tax id / or personal ID number for shipment - [[shipment-requirement-dat]]

-- Shipment is not cancelled or edited after 24 hours, please see the procedures below
+- Shipment is not cancellable or editable after you place the order 24 hours, please see the procedures below

 ## Shipping Procudures